What's new

 Reaction score

 I think most people have seen some sagging after getting some miles on their rigs.
-The suspension and ride quality are rally good, but the durability of the stock springs is pretty weak.
+The suspension and ride quality are really good, but the durability of the stock springs is pretty weak.

 In order to raise it back, I cranked the rear shock pre-load down about 1 inch.
 Then cranked the front down about 3/4 inch.
 That got me back to stock, maybe a tad higher, but I expect more settling.